emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson3.md

 Now that we have deployed our contract to testnet, we can configure our `flow.json` to recognize that the contract exists at that address.

-Inside of your `flow.json`, change the "contracts" object to look like this:
+Inside your `flow.json``, change the "contracts" object to look like this:

 ```json
 "contracts": {